Appearance

 Main Result

-) will return such output in the HTTP response body.
+A service may produce output by returning a JSON-serializable object from the run() method.
+The result endpoint of the Service API (GET /{id}/result) will return such output in the HTTP response body.
 We recommend to return a dictionary or a Pydantic model.
-PLANQK automatically tries to serialize such return types into the HTTP response of your Service API.
+The platform automatically tries to serialize such return types into the HTTP response of your Service API.

-method would return a dictionary like { "sum": 6 }
+For example, if the run() method would return a dictionary like { "sum": 6 }, the result endpoint would return the following JSON response:

 json